Skip to main content

 Purpose

-The Tribal Behavioral Health Grant Program (Short Title: Native Connections) awards funding for projects designed to prevent suicidal behavior and substance misuse, create culturally appropriate models to reduce the impact of trauma, and promote mental health among American Indian/Alaska Native (AI/AN) young people up to the age of 24.
+The Tribal Behavioral Health: Suicide Prevention program is designed for the prevention of suicide, suicide attempts, and deaths by suicide among American Indian/Alaska Native (AI/AN) young people up to the age of 24.
+This program aims to reduce the impact of suicidal ideation, suicide attempts, and deaths from suicide through community-wide suicide prevention activities that incorporate Indigenous knowledge and healing methods that reduce risk and support wellness.
 AI/AN community members should be involved in all grant activities, including planning, program implementation, and evaluation.
 At a minimum, community members should include youth, family members, tribal leaders, and spiritual advisors.

 Required activities include: